xylakis/Affrooms12/README.md

 #### Processed affect traces
 The `Processed affect traces` directory contains two data files (one for each affect label), containing all the aquired continuous traces from all participants of this study.
-All processed data have been through a MinMax [0,1] Normalization and Sampled at 250ms intervals.
+All processed data have been through a MinMax [0,1] normalization and sampled at 250ms intervals.
 The columns include: Timestamps, Affect annotation value, Run id, Video id, Room id and Participant id.

-OSF Storage:

-### Wiki Images
-The `Wiki_images` folder includes all images used for the repository's wiki pages.

-### Affroooms_12_videofiles
-The 'Affroooms_12_videofiles' directory contains all 54 pre-recorded videos within the Unreal Engine, depicting all the walkthroughts that were used as stimuli as part of the affect annotation task.